-You should not receive this medicine if you have had an allergic reaction to rimabotulinumtoxinB or any type of botulinum toxin product.
-You should not receive this medicine if you have an infection in the skin where the shot will be given.
+This medicine is not right for everyone.
+Do not receive it if you had an allergic reaction to rimabotulinumtoxinB or any type of botulinum toxin product, or you have an infection in the skin where the shot will be given.

 How to Use This Medicine: